3. How Do Dive Rebreathers Work?

 This system is more efficient than the previous one, achieving efficiencies of 10: 1 or 8: 1 depending on the design of the device.
 Examples of these devices are the RB80 and versions made by other manufacturers.

 These systems do not need sophisticated electronics since we calculate the decompression with a lower percentage than the gas we inject.
-The manufacturer provides this drop of the % according the unit design.
+The manufacturer provides this drop in the % according to the unit design.
 For example, if we dive with a Nitrox 32 we will calculate the decompression with a Nitrox 28.
-This makes these units simpler, easier and cheaper to maintain, but their efficiency is not enough, and they are bulky and heavy, so they are falling in disuse, especially since their electronic cousins are becoming more reliable and lighter.
+This makes these units simpler, easier, and cheaper to maintain, but their efficiency is not enough, and they are bulky and heavy, so they are falling into disuse, especially since their electronic cousins are becoming more reliable and lighter.

 Finally, we have the electronic rebreather, which is what we all think of when we talk about rebreathers.
 These use an electromagnetic valve called a solenoid along with an O2 sensor system and software.
 When the sensors detect that the amount of O2 is below the level the diver needs, they open the valve allowing O2 to enter until they detect that the O2 is at its proper level.
 This management is much more efficient reaching efficiencies of 40: 1.